Thank you for signing up to Realhomes. You will receive a verification email shortly.

-You will see that texture is a recurring theme with this style.
+You will see that texture is a recurring theme with the Nordic style.
 As the colours and designs tend to be kept pretty simple, a lot interest comes instead from layering textures.
 In a living room this obviously means piling up the cushions and throws in all different finishes – fur, sheepskin, chunky knit, the more the better.

-This super soft grey throw is from Finnish store Lapuan Kankurit, but lucky for us they ship their lovely sustainable products to the UK.
+This super soft grey throw is from Finnish store Lapuan Kankurit (opens in new tab), but lucky for us they ship their lovely sustainable products to the UK.
 The washed out look gives that gorgeous effortless feel that's very Scandi (and yes telling yourself you are embracing the Nordic trend is also a great excuse to not make your bed).

 3. Keep the colour palette simple